Phnom Penh, Cambodia

 If you are thinking about moving to Phnom Penh, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Phnom Penh can vary greatly depending on the location and type of housing.
 For instance, a one-bedroom apartment in the city center may cost around $400 to $600 per month, while the same type of apartment outside the city center may cost around $200 to $300 per month.
 For larger apartments or houses, the cost can range from $1,000 to $2,000 per month in the city center and $500 to $1,000 per month outside the city center.
 Buying property can also vary greatly, with prices per square meter ranging from $1,000 to $3,000 in the city center and $500 to $1,000 outside the city center.
-However, these prices can fluctuate based on the real estate market and other factors," commented one expat who made the move to Phnom Penh.
+However, these prices can fluctuate based on the real estate market and other factors," said one expat who made the move to Phnom Penh.

 Where should I setup a bank account in Phnom Penh?